SGpp/DisCoTec/docs/getting_started.md

 ```

 where you can use all the [parameters of the boost test suite](https://beta.boost.org/doc/libs/1_60_0/libs/test/doc/html/boost_test/utf_reference/rt_param_reference.html).
+Beware that the tests can already use significant resources.
 If timings matter, consider [pinning](#pinning-with-various-mpi-implementations).

 ## Run an Example